-We invite the submission of papers describing innovative and original research contributions in the areas of data management, data science, machine learning and AI.
+We invite the submission of papers describing innovative and original research contributions in the areas of data science, data management, data mining, machine learning, and artificial intelligence.
 Papers can range from theoretical contributions to systems and algorithms to experimental research and benchmarking.
 The research track invites two type of submissions:

-Authors of accepted papers will get an opportunity to showcase their work as an oral presentation.
-Accepted papers will appear in the proceedings of the conference, which will be published in ACM Digital Library (approval pending).
+Authors of accepted full papers must present their work as both a talk and a poster at the conference; accepted short papers must present their work as a poster.
+All accepted papers will appear in the proceedings of the conference, which will be published in the ACM Digital Library (Approval pending).

-Sharing and Reproducibility: To enable reproducibility and data reuse, authors are encouraged to share artefacts including software, algorithms, protocols, code, datasets and other useful materials related to the research.
+To enable reproducibility and data reuse, authors are encouraged to share artifacts including software, algorithms, protocols, code, datasets and other useful materials related to the research.

 Additionally, please see this page to help you decide between the Research Track and Applied Data Science Track.

 Please read the Dual submission, Plagiarism, and Conflict of Interest policies before finalising your submission.

 Several technical awards are available for best paper, etc. Please see the Awards page for details.

 Partial travel Grants will be available for students (both domestic and international) whose papers are accepted.
 Presenters will also have the option to present the papers virtually.

 CODS-COMAD 2024 will be using double-anonymous reviewing for Research Track papers (but not the ADS Track papers).
 Since this is the first time this requirement is being added, please review the instructions below carefully.

 Authors’ names and affiliations must not appear on the title page or anywhere else in the submission.
 Funding sources must not be acknowledged anywhere in the submission.
 Research group members, or other colleagues or collaborators, must not be acknowledged anywhere in the submission.
 Only after acceptance at the camera ready stage should the author list, acknowledgments, and funding sources be added to the paper.